Foundations-of-HPC/Foundations_of_HPC_2020/day22/running-HPL/HPL with OpenBLAS.md

     cd OpenBLAS-0.3.13.tar.gz
 	mkdir ../openblas-0.3.13

-Now get a node on the cluster and compile the library with the appropriate target CPU, in our case SKYLAKEX.
+Now get a node on the cluster and compile the library with the appropriate `TARGET` CPU, in our case `SKYLAKEX`.
 We also define the variable `PREFIX` with the absolute path of the install dir we have just created:

     make TARGET=SKYLAKEX PREFIX=/u/dssc/$STUDENT/openblas-0.3.13